zuchi/go-qa/README.md

 Here I will describe some commands that you can run using Makefile interface
  ```
 make compose: this command will start all the application using docker-compose way
-make build: this command will compile golang project
-make run: this command will compile and run the project
 make test: to see unit test coverage
 ```